TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 - Port 9090: This port is running the `LogService` that we have seen before in the `GitBucket` instance.

-This last one could be a good target for privilege escalation.
+This last one appears to be a promising target for privilege escalation.

 So we proceed to forward the service using `SSH` and make it accessible locally: